 - Decreasing muscle mass.

-Malnourishment as the cause of coprophagia
+Malnourishment as the cause of coprophagia in dogs

 An inadequate diet can cause coprophagia as well.
 Food that is hard to digest makes the dog’s vitamin count drop.
 In addition, this will increase our dog’s appetite.
 When this happens, our dogs can start eating feces.